nais/azurerator/README.md

 Kubernetes cluster operator for automated registration of Azure Active Directory applications and accompanying service principals.

-Creates or updates a resource in Azure AD when the `AzureAdCredential` (shortname `azuread`) resource is created, and in turn creates cluster resources (i.e. a `Secret` and a `ConfigMap`) with the necessary information for applications to make use of Azure AD.
-Also handles garbage cleaning, i.e. the Azure AD application is deleted should the equivalent `AzureAdCredential` resource be deleted by implementing a finalizer/pre-delete hook.
+Creates or updates a resource in Azure AD when the `AzureAdApplication` (shortname `azuread`) resource is created, and in turn creates cluster resources (i.e. a `Secret` and a `ConfigMap`) with the necessary information for applications to make use of Azure AD.
+Also handles garbage cleaning, i.e. the Azure AD application is deleted should the equivalent `AzureAdApplication` resource be deleted by implementing a finalizer/pre-delete hook.

 ## Installation
 ```shell script